NIST 800 171 vs NIST 800 53: Key Differences and Why They Matter

 Government contractors and agencies must abide by key frameworks set by the National Institute of Standards and Technology (NIST) that provide comprehensive guidelines for cybersecurity.
 In particular, the NIST Special Publication (SP) 800 series is essential in helping organizations that handle government data maintain proper cyber security, with NIST 800-53 and NIST 800-171 being critical in helping these organizations maintain NIST compliance.

-Yet, meeting NIST compliance guidelines can be overwhelming, as you may not even be sure which framework affects your organization.
+Yet, meeting NIST compliance can be overwhelming, as you may not even be sure which framework affects your organization.
 This is understandable, particularly considering NIST SP 800-53 and 800-171 have a lot in common.
 Fortunately, understanding the similarities and differences between these two publications can help you determine which one your organization falls under.

 Understanding NIST 800-171 and NIST 800-53